 Xochimilco the perfect place to discover traditions and fun at once in a colorful floating place.

 Located in the Southeast of Mexico City, Xochimilco is one of those places you have to visit at least once in your life.

 A UNESCO world heritage site from pre-Hispanic times long canal system; used for agricultural production.

 There are a lot of artificial islands called chinampas and nowadays people board gondola boats called Trajineras.

 The idea is that you spend the time on the boats; you can eat, drink, maybe listen mariachis and enjoy the view.
 There are another smaller trajineras for food vendors.

 Don’t worry about the food or drinks here because there are a lot of options; quesadillas, tacos, grill corns, sopes, candies, beers, micheladas, etc.

 All the trajineras are traditionally named after female relatives, so you maybe enjoy the ride in a colorful Lupita, Teresita or Rosita.

-My favorite time for the ride is at sunset looking the colorful sky and because it’s the perfect time to visit the creepy Island of the Dolls that you can enjoy better at this time.
+My favorite time for the ride is at sunset, looking the colorful sky and because it’s the perfect time to visit the creepy Island of the Dolls.

 The Island of the Dolls